Bakkus - Earthfall / Theatre Chorea

 Music written and composed by Limbo

-Big Hands is a collaboration between playwright, performer and raconteur Gerald Tyler and Limbo.
+A collaboration between playwright, performer, and raconteur Gerald Tyler and the acclaimed Bristol based jazz ensemble Limbo.
 It's a story of Mr. Lewis, a private investigator who is engaged by a mysterious client to track down her one and only love.
 The absent love transpires to be the last remaining Angel still living on earth.
-Before long Mr. Lewis and the Angel become friends, and the client is discovered to be something other than the pining spouse she claims.
+Before long, Mr. Lewis and the Angel become friends, and the client is discovered to be something other than the pining spouse she claims.

-It is a mulit media theatre noir performance, combining live music by Limbo and real time and pre-recorded film.
-It premiered in Cardiff UK at the end of September 2007.
+Big Hands was a multimedia theatre-noir performance, combining live music by Limbo and real-time and pre-recorded film.
+It premiered in Cardiff and toured the UK at the end of September 2007.

 I can't stand up for falling down - Earthfall